Mission statement:

 History:

 RDDC is a 501(c)3 organization based in the United States.
 Working closely with international partners and RDDC field staff, the organization has run ongoing youth dance projects in three focus countries : Rwanda, Bosnia-Herzegovina and Guinea.
 Each program is based on a standardized model created by RDDC and then tailored to the specific needs of the at-risk population being served.
+Starting in 2014, RDDC prioritized its program in Rwanda.

 The present international orientation of RDDC is the company’s second growth phase.
 The company was created in 2005 with a focus on developing original, full-length contemporary ballets based on famous literary works, significant historical events and modern social issues.
 Read more...